blbadger/blbadger.github.io/language-model-features.md

 It may be wondered whether or not the feature generation method employed on this page is at all accurate, or whether the gradient descent-based generated inputs are unlike any real arrangement of tokens a model would actually observe.

 Because we are working with fixed-vocabulary language models, we can go about testing this question by performing a complete search on the input: simply passing each possible input to a model and observing which input yields the largest output for a particular output neuron will suffice.
-We will stick with inputs of one token only, as the time necessary to compute model outputs from all possible inputs grows exponentially with input length.
+We will stick with inputs of one token only, as the time necessary to compute model outputs from all possible inputs grows exponentially with input length (for GPT-2 for $n$ tokens there are $50257^n$ possible inputs).

+Specifically, we want the input index $i$ that maximizes the output of our chosen output layer's feature $O^l_f$.

+$$
+i = \mathrm{arg \; max} O^l_f(a, \theta)
+$$

+We begin with the smallest version of GPT-2, which contains 117m parameters.
+By batching inputs, we can iterate through every possible input in around two seconds on a T4 GPU.
+On a trained model, we have

 ```
-Complete search
-Trained GPT-2
 [:, :, 0-4]

 block 1